web3/web3.js/README.md

 ### Usage with TypeScript

 Type definitions are maintained at [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) by others.
-You can install them with
+You can install them with:

 ```bash
 npm install --dev @types/web3.js